Badhan023/Mutation-Learning-Graph/README.md

 MLG datasets of 10 geographic locations can be found [here](https://zenodo.org/records/16952912).

 # Installation
-After git cloning, create a conda environment using the environment.yml.
+After cloning the git repository, create a conda environment using the environment.yml.
 ```
 conda env create -f environment.yml
 ```